exogee-technology/graphweaver/src/examples/rest-with-auth/README.md

 This example demonstrates how to do that with MySQL and the Star Wars API and how to setup Authentication.

-To run the example make sure that you have a local MySQL database and that you seed the database with:
+To run the example, make sure that you have a local MySQL database and that you seed the database with:

 `pnpm import-database`